NIS2 Directive

 Banking & Financial Market Infrastructure

-Financial market infrastructure, e.g., payment services.
+Banks and financial market infrastructure, e.g. payment services.

 Water Supply